Your money-making expert. Financial journalist, TV and radio personality.

 That is why beauty recycling schemes are a great incentive to help the planet and your purse.

-88% of UK households consider recycling an established norm and 12m tonnes are recycled annually.
+An impressive 88% of UK households consider recycling an established norm and 12m tonnes are recycled annually.
 But when it comes to beauty products and shampoo empties things can get more complicated.

 Many products are made up of multiple plastics, which often have different recycling practices for their different components.